What is a notary, anyway?

 The winged lion is one of the symbols of St. Mark the Evangelist, patron saint of notaries.

-From an astrological perspective, what are the ruling planets of notaries?
+What are the ruling planets of notaries?

 Mercury and Saturn.